OLIVE: Oblivious Federated Learning on Trusted Execution Environment against the risk of sparsification: Attack on gradient index

 \subsection{Empirical Analysis}

-Here, we demonstrate how effectively our designed attack works in a real-world dataset.
+Here, we demonstrate the effectiveness of the designed attack.

-\textbf{Setup.} Table \ref{table:dataset} shows the datasets and the global models we used in our experiments.
-The model details are found in Appendix \ref{appendix:model_arc}.
-In addition to the well-known image datasets MNIST and CIFAR 10 and 100, we also use Purchase100, which is tabular data and was used in \cite{eval2019usenix} for membership inference attacks.
-We train global models with different numbers of parameters as shown in the table.
-The learning algorithm is based on \texttt{DP-FedAVG} \cite{DBLP:conf/iclr/McMahanRT018} with top-$k$ sparsification where we give the ratio (i.e., sparse ratio) instead of the $k$ of top-$k$ and select the ones with the highest absolute value in order.
-FL's learning parameters include the number of users $N$, the participant sampling rate $q$, the number of rounds $T$, the sparse ratio $\alpha$ and noise multiplier $\sigma$ (which is noise's standard deviation divided by the clipping scale and commonly used in DP-SGD framework).
-The default setting is $(N, q, T, \alpha, \sigma)=(1000, 0.1, 3, 0.1, 1.12)$.
-The attack methods are evaluated for \textsc{Jac}, \textsc{NN}, and \textsc{NN-single}, as described in the previous section. $T$ is smaller than normal FL scenarios, which means that our method requires only a few rounds to attack.
-Our all experimental source code and dataset is open\footnote{ \url{https://github.com/FumiyukiKato/FL-TEE}}.
+\textbf{Setup.} Table \ref{table:dataset} lists the datasets and global models used in the experiments.
+Details of the model, including the attacker's NN, are provided in Appendix F. In addition to the well-known image datasets, MNIST and CIFAR 10 and 100, we also use Purchase100, which comprises tabular data used in \cite{eval2019usenix} for membership inference attacks.
+We train the global models using different numbers of parameters, as listed in Table \ref{table:dataset}.
+The learning algorithm is based on Algorithm \ref{alg:olive}, in which we provide the sparse ratio, $\alpha$, instead of $k$ in top-$k$.
+FL's learning parameters include the number of users, $N$; the participant sampling rate, $q$; the number of rounds, $T$.
+The default values are given by $(N, q, T, \alpha)=(1000, 0.1, 3, 0.1)$.
+The attack methods are evaluated for \textsc{Jac}, \textsc{NN}, and \textsc{NN-single}, as described in the previous section. $T$ is smaller than that in normal FL scenarios, which implies that our method requires only a few rounds of attacks.
+All experimental source codes and datasets are open\footnote{ \url{https://github.com/FumiyukiKato/FL-TEE}}.